jba123/evm-londoncoin/README.md

 - **terraform**: Uses Terraform to deploy a testnet on AWS.

 There are also some example scripts and javascript files that provide a way to
-interract with evm-babble - query accounts, send transactions, upload and call
+interract with evm-londoncoin - query accounts, send transactions, upload and call
 SmartContracts.

 See the README in that directory for more info.